 Device Compatibility

-The ability of a live stream to be viewed across different devices—smartphones, tablets, desktops, smart TVs—without quality or format issues.
+The ability of a live stream to be viewed across different devices—smartphones, tablets, desktops, and smart TVs—without quality or format issues.

 Desktop Capture